chrisdev/wagtail-cookiecutter-foundation/README.rst

     - Pagination
     - Reveals

-- We also provide comprehensive set of  `make` commands to  help you to  perform key development, provisioning and deployment tasks.
+- We also provide a comprehensive set of  `make` commands to  help you to  perform key development, provisioning and deployment tasks.

 - libsass_ Foundation Sass support through `django-compressor`_/`django-libsass`_